Watertown Regional Airport: Airlines and destinations

-Air service to Watertown is provided by Denver Air Connection using 50-seat Embraer ERJ-145ERs, with daily flights to Chicago and Denver.
+As of August 2025, daily air service to Watertown is provided by SkyWest Airlines operating as both Delta Connection and United Express, with Delta flying to Minneapolis using a CRJ-550 and United flying to Denver using a CRJ-200.

 Historical airline service

 Airline flights at Watertown started about 1935, with a local company, Watertown Airways, operating scheduled service between Minneapolis–St. Paul International Airport and Watertown.
 This route continued through South Dakota with additional stops in Huron, Pierre, Phillip, Rapid City, and Spearfish.
 By 1938, Mid-Continent Airlines was operating a route from Minneapolis-St. Paul to Omaha, Nebraska, with Watertown as one of the intermediate stops.
 Upon the 1952 acquisition of Mid-Continent by Braniff International, Braniff took over the operation of this route until 1959.
-North Central arrived in 1957 and successor Republic left in 1985.
-The first jet flights were North Central DC-9s in 1968.
+North Central Airlines arrived in 1957, replacing Braniff International.
+North Central merged to become Republic Airlines in 1979 and left Watertown in 1985.
+The first jet flights were North Central DC-9s in 1968 flying a Minneapolis-Watertown-Aberdeen-Pierre-Rapid City route.
+By the late 1970's, North Central was operating the larger DC-9-50 version.

 Mesaba Airlines, operating as Northwest Airlink, and later, Delta Connection, served Watertown for years, with daily Saab 340s to Minneapolis/St. Paul.
 When Delta quit using the Saab 340 in December 2011, and announced the end of air service to Watertown, flights from Minneapolis temporarily used Delta's Canadair Regional Jet 200, until Great Lakes Airlines took over 4 months later.

 Great Lakes Airlines offered daily non-stop 19-seat (later 9-seat) Beechcraft 1900Ds to Minneapolis/St. Paul, until city officials voted to end the service, citing unreliability of the airline.
 Great Lakes ended service to the airport on September 30, 2015.

 On August 15, 2016, Aerodynamics, Inc. (later California Pacific Airlines) began flying to Watertown with daily service to Denver, via Pierre, using Embraer 145 jet aircraft.
 However, the airline suspended all operations nationwide and ended flights to Pierre and Watertown on January 17, 2019.

-Air service to Watertown resumed on April 3, 2019 with SkyWest Airlines operating as United Express, using 50-seat Canadair Regional Jet 200s. $3.24 million (or $44.44 per seat) of annual funding from the Essential Air Service program for flights to Denver ended on June 30, 2021.
+Air service to Watertown resumed on April 3, 2019, with SkyWest Airlines operating as United Express, using 50-seat Canadair Regional Jet 200s. $3.24 million (or $44.44 per seat) of annual funding from the Essential Air Service program for flights to Denver ended on June 30, 2021.
 Denver Air Connection was selected for a new contract starting July 1, 2021; at that time, SkyWest also announced their intentions to remain in the Pierre and Watertown markets.
-SkyWest ended service to Watertown in January 2022.
+SkyWest ended service to Watertown in January 2022 and returned in August 2025.

+From July 2021 to August 2025, air service was provided by Denver Air Connection using 50-seat Embraer ERJ-145ERs, with daily flights to Chicago and Denver.

 Sun Country Airlines flew several seasonal charter Boeing 737-800s to Laughlin/Bullhead City International Airport in Arizona, known as "casino or gamblers' flights," in coordination with travel agencies in Watertown.
 These trips ended in 2015.